JoeySouzaAO1/Rx-Managment-Backend/DOCS.md

 - ChatGPT recommended custom exceptions (DrugNotFoundException, etc.) and standardized error response structures

 ### Challenges Encountered
-- File rearrangements during Swagger integration disrupted functionality but were resolved through iterative updates with AI tools
+- File rearrangements during Swagger integration disrupted functionality but were resolved through iterative updates with AI tools.
-- Initial dependency conflicts required manual intervention before AI recommendations proved effective
+- Initial dependency conflicts required manual intervention before AI recommendations proved effective.
+- I attempted to implement parallel/asynchronous processing using CursorAI.
+However, the features were not truly asynchronous, as each iteration remained blocking.
+The complexity of achieving true asynchronous behavior was beyond the necessary scope of the project, so I decided not to pursue it further.